We are currently accepting new clients!

 In his free time, Nick enjoys spending time with his partner Candace and their French Bulldog puppy - Churro.
 He also loves cycling, weight lifting, and exploring the Vancouver Island wilderness.
 Additionally, Nick is a first degree Brazilian jiu jitsu black belt with over 15 years of martial arts experience.

-MSc OT, Occupational Therapist
+Occupational Therapist

 Canadian Association of Occupational Therapists Profile